 When It Comes to How to Deal With an Employee Who Is Always Sick, Know The Law

 If, after a sit-down, the absenteeism persists, and you choose to act, it’s necessary to first consider the laws associated with paid sick leave.
+Currently, there are not any requirements for paid sick leave but it’s a good idea to check to see if your company is subject to the Family and Medical Leave Act (FMLA).

-For instance, under the Family and Medical Leave Act, certain employers are required to offer their employees leave to care for themselves or sick family members.
+For instance, under the Family and Medical Leave Act, certain employers are required to offer their employees sick leave to care for themselves or sick family members.
 Also, make sure you know the law for sick days for part-time employees as well.

 Next Steps: Imagine a world where your employees show up on time, work smart and deliver results for your small business day in and day out.
 Not there yet?
 Sign up for the weekly Small Biz Ahead Newsletter and we’ll send you the best science-backed strategies on managing productive, happy employees—including tips on how to get them to show up on time!